-If you plan to add value to your home, remember that kitchen cabinetry including the installation cost will make up to 40% of your renovation budget.
+If you plan to add value to your home, remember that kitchen cabinets including the installation cost will make up to 40% of your renovation budget.
 If you want to save money, you’ll have to be conservative and choose straight lines and plain surfaces.

 STEP 1 BUDGET

 Start with the types of cabinetry in order to estimate your budget.
 Kitchen cabinets can be custom, semi-custom, and stock.
 The price is generally set for a linear foot.